romainducrocq/wheelcc/README.md

     --codeemit   print  emission  stage and exit

 [Link]:
-    -c           compile, but do not link
+    -S           compile, but do not assemble and link -c           compile and assemble, but do not link

 [Lib]:
     -l<libname>  links with a library file